MitsukiS16/studentplan/README.md

 ## Restrictions

-> Only administrator and students can add their teachers and educators
+- Only admin and students can add their teachers and educators
+-

 ## Known Issues